 WebTrust Program for CAs: The then-current version of the AICPA/CICA WebTrust Program for Certification Authorities.

 WebTrust Seal of Assurance: An affirmation of compliance resulting from the WebTrust Program for CAs.

-Wildcard Certificate: A Certificate containing an asterisk () in the left-most position of any of the Subject Fully-Qualified Domain Names contained in the Certificate.
+Wildcard Certificate: A Certificate containing at least one Wildcard Domain Name in the Subject Alternative Names in the Certificate.